Meet the dip destined to be the highlight of every party you bring it to: my jaw-droppingly gorgeous, light and silky beet dip.

 Instructions

-- Toast the walnuts.
+- Toast the walnuts and garlic.
 Heat the olive oil in a medium frying pan over medium-low heat for 2 minutes.
 Add the chopped walnuts and 2 pinches of kosher salt.
-Stir frequently until walnuts are deeply golden brown but not burnt, 6 to 7 minutes.
-If they start to brown very quickly, reduce the heat a touch.
-Remove from the heat to prevent overcooking and transfer the walnuts (including all the oil in the pan) to a food processor or small-capacity blender, along with the garlic.
+Stir frequently for 4 to 5 minutes (stirring very frequently once the walnuts start to change color), or until the walnuts are golden brown.
+Add the chopped garlic and stir very frequently for 60 to 90 seconds, or until walnuts are deeply golden brown and garlic is golden.
+If walnuts or garlic start to brown very quickly, reduce the heat.

-- Add in the cooked beets, coriander, cumin, za’atar, salt, and Aleppo pepper, if using.
+- Add 1 1/4 to 1 1/2 cups (200 to 240g) cooked beets, coriander, cumin, za’atar, salt, and Aleppo pepper, if using.
 Blend until smooth and creamy, scraping down the sides as you go.
 Taste, adding more salt, za’atar, or Aleppo pepper as desired.

 - Spoon the dip into a serving bowl.
 Before serving, drizzle with a bit of good-quality olive oil and garnish with the mint.